 It is also necessary to publish a notice of the hearing in a newspaper that is read by a sufficient number of people.
 A probate examiner will make sure that these rules were adhered to.
 If this has been done properly, a representative of the estate will do an inventory, and a final income tax return will be created.
 From there, property will be divided, and a final report will be issued to the court.

 If an estate needs to go through probate, it may be a good idea for an executor or other relevant parties to consult with an attorney.
 Failure to go through the process properly might result in financial or other penalties.
-An attorney may be able to help an individual determine how to start a probate case, how to account for a deceased person’s assets or how to handle tax issues.
+An Orange County Probate Attorney may be able to help an individual determine how to start a probate case, how to account for a deceased person’s assets or how to handle tax issues.